Click here to view image

 Inaugurazione del Monumento ai Mille

-The painter Antonio Discovolo recounts the creation of this small painting, describing Nomellini who, at the very moment in which Gabriele d'Annunzio delivered his speech, squeezed onto the palette some colours extracted from a box, dipped his fingers and began to trace red, blue and yellow stains on a tablet, each time wiping his finger on the lining of the jacket of the painter Eugenio Olivari, who repeatedly tried to get him to use a handkerchief.
+The painting documents the atmosphere of anxious anticipation and patriotic exaltation surrounding the inauguration of the Monument to the Thousand.
+The artist depicted the moment when the large red drape covering Baroni's work was removed and the Hero appeared to rise.
+The painter Antonio Discovolo relates the circumstances of the creation of this small painting, describing a Nomellini who, at the very moment Gabriele d'Annunzio was giving his speech, squeezed some colour from a small box onto the palette, dipped his fingers in it and began to trace red, blue and yellow stains on a tablet, each time wiping his finger on the lining of the jacket of the painter Eugenio Olivari, who repeatedly tried to get him to use a handkerchief.

-Further testimonies of the day are offered by the extensive photographic material recording the occasion.
+Further evidence of the day is provided by the extensive photographic material produced for the occasion.